top of page

 The Process

 As with so many things in life, in pyrography the quality of the outcome really does depend on the quality of the preparation work.
-This is why artists spend hours on sourcing just the right pieces of wood to work with before sanding them to a perfectly smooth surface for burning.
+It takes time sourcing just the right pieces of wood to work with before sanding to a perfectly smooth finish for burning onto.

-Once the surface has been prepared it is time to transfer over a design, or draw it directly onto the wood.
-I use both methods, depending on the complexity of the design and whether I am taking something from my sketch book, a digital design or just going with the flow and seeing what the piece of wood feels it should have on it.
+Once the surface is well prepared a design can be drawn in pencil on to the wood.
+It is also possible to transfer a pre drawn design.
+I use both methods, depending on the complexity of the design and whether I am taking something from my sketch book or just going with the flow and seeing what the piece of wood feels it should have on it.

 Next is the best bit, the actual burning.

-It is important to protect and nourish the wood at this stage so each work can look beautiful for many years to come.
+Once completed it is important to protect and nourish the wood correctly so it can look beautiful for many years to come.

-There are a whole range of finishing products I can use for different circumstances i.e. if the item is to be used for food, it's imperative to use a food safe mineral oil where as if I’ve burned a house sign and the wood will be outdoors in all weathers, a Yacht varnish might be the most suitable.
+There are a whole range of finishing products available for different circumstances i.e. if the item is for food, use a food safe mineral oil, where as if I’ve burned a house sign and the wood will be outdoors in all weathers, a Yacht varnish might be the most suitable.

 Sourcing The Wood